fatsolko/CalendarTrello_Bot/README.md

 # CalendarTrelloBot

-This program with a telegram chat bot interface helps to convert Google Calendar events into Trello board cards
+This program with a telegram chatbot interface helps to convert Google Calendar events into Trello board cards